 Body dysmorphic disorder

-Body dysmorphic disorder is a type of chronic mental illness in which you can't stop thinking about a flaw with your appearance — a flaw that is either minor or imagined.
+Body dysmorphic disorder is a type of chronic mental illness in which you can't stop thinking about a flaw in your appearance — a flaw that is either minor or imagined.
 But to you, your appearance seems so shameful that you don't want to be seen by anyone.
-Body dysmorphic disorder has sometimes been called "imagined ugliness."

 When you have body dysmorphic disorder, you intensely obsess over your appearance and body image, often for many hours a day.
-You may seek out numerous cosmetic procedures to try to "fix" your perceived flaws, but never will be satisfied.
+Your perceived flaw causes you significant distress, and your obsession impacts your ability to function in your daily life.
+You may seek out numerous cosmetic procedures or excessively exercise to try to "fix" your perceived flaw, but you're never satisfied.
 Body dysmorphic disorder is also known as dysmorphophobia, the fear of having a deformity.

 Treatment of body dysmorphic disorder may include medication and cognitive behavioral therapy.